-Use information from the Go NAP SACC Nutritional Self-Assessment you used in this class to write some sentences on the strengths and areas for growth of one weekly menu that you plan to use for your CDA® Resource Collection (RC 1- 2).
+Use information from the Go NAP SACC Nutritional Self-Assessment you used in this class to write some sentences onthe strengths and areas for growth of one weekly menu that you plan to use for your CDA® Resource Collection (RC 1- 2).
+(For CDA candidates pursuing a bilingual specialization, three of your competency statements must be written in English and three written in the other language).